daveloui/frogseye/README.md

   <img src="Frog_Eye_img.png" alt="The Frog's Eye data distribution."/>
 </p>

-This code is for reproducing the random ReLU results from the paper
+Algorithms, RL environment and experiments were implemented by Fatima Davelouis (https://github.com/daveloui) and John Martin.
+This code is for reproducing the results from the paper and makes the Frog's Eye environment fully accessible for others to run experiments.
+This code is for reproducing the random ReLU results from the paper:

 **Adapting the Function Approximation Architecture in Online Reinforcement Learning,**<br />
 *John D. Martin and Joseph Modayil (2021)* [[paper link](https://arxiv.org/pdf/2106.09776.pdf)].

-The repository contains a minimal implementation of a shallow network architecture wired with prediction adapted neighborhoods.
+The repository contains an implementation of a shallow network architecture wired with prediction adapted neighborhoods.
 Network output weights are learned with TD-Lambda (Sutton, 1988).
 The repo also includes implementations of the Linear and Random baselines, an implementation of the Frog's Eye domain, and code for generating plots similar to Figure 4.